wissanu/NSGA-II-Fruit-Finder_Problem/README.md

 Finding a total pieces of five fruit that won't exceed 1000 baht.
 In each of fruit has cost.

-This version is implemented on NSGA-II for solving multi objective.
+This version is implemented on NSGA-II for solving multi objective and the result shows through graph with difference colors for easy to interpret the Front-Pareto level and so on.

 NoTE: cost and pieces constrant can be raise.